 - Fluency disorders – Fluency disorders disrupt the normal flow and rhythm of speech.
 Characteristics may include repetition of sounds or syllables, words or phrases, and an abundance of hesitations, prolongations, or interjections.
 Behaviors can vary significantly from person to person.

 How Does Online Speech Therapy for Adults Work?
 What happens during a typical speech therapy appointment?

 Online speech therapy for adults is a wonderful resource for any adult who wants to improve their speech and language skills, whether they have an existing delay or disorder or not.
 Bringing speech therapy online makes it more convenient than ever to reap the benefits of regular appointments with a speech and language pathologist.
 The initial appointment will be an opportunity for you to get to know your new speech therapist and for them to get to know you and what your goals and challenges are.
 From there they will develop a completely unique treatment plan for which they will be with you every step of the way.
 Appointments will focus on the previously identified goals and will include activities and exercises to be done during the appointment as well as those to be practiced and worked on outside of the appointment time.

-At Great Speech, our therapists are highly educated and experienced in the treatment of any number of communication-related challenges or issues.
+At Great Speech, our therapists are highly qualified and skilled in the treatment of a wide range of communication-related difficulties or problems.
 Whether you are seeking to improve the clarity of your speech, modify your accent or improve your professional skills, there is a talented speech therapist just waiting to connect with you.
 If you or someone you love might benefit from speech therapy, don’t wait!
 Schedule your free introductory call today!